Notice of Pre-AIA or AIA Status

 Claim 5 is rejected for at least the reasons set forth with respect to claim 1.
 Claim 5 merely further limits the mathematical concept set forth in claim 1.

-wherein the intervals comply with [s*P, t*P], a range CR is within the intervals, and wherein s, t are integer values, and s and t are as small as possible, such that the range CR is partitioned into a plurality of intervals [j*P, (j+1)*P] for all integers j in s<j< (t-1).
+wherein the plurality of intervals comply with [s*P, t*P], the range CR is within the intervals, and wherein s, t are integer values, and wherein the plurality of intervals are intervals [j*P, (j+1)*P] for all integers j in s<j< (t-1).

 Claim 6 is rejected for at least the reasons set forth with respect to claim 1.
 Claim 6 merely further limits the mathematical concept set forth in claim 1.

-wherein the intervals comply with at least one of: determining, a value q such that 2^q is closest to a prime number P, wherein the range CR is part of an interval [s*2^q, t*2^q], where s, t, are integer values, and s, and t are as small as possible, such that the range CR is partitioned into a plurality of intervals [j*2^q, (j+1)*2^q] for all integers j in s<j< (t-1).
+wherein the plurality of intervals comply with at least one of: determining, a value q such that 2^q corresponds to a power-of-two approximation of the prime number P, wherein the range CR is part of an interval [s*2^q, t*2^q], where s, t, are integer values, and the range CR is partitioned into a plurality of intervals [j*2^q, (j+1)*2^q] for all integers j in s<j< (t-1).

 Claim 7 is rejected for at least the reasons set forth with respect to claim 1.
 Claim 7 merely further limits the mathematical concept set forth in claim 1.

-wherein the intervals comply with at least one of: determining, a correction value X for each intermediate result, thereby building a group of correction values SCV; and determining, from a specification of the sub-unit a minimal value min(X) and a maximum value max(X) for which the sub-unit determines a correction value X, such that the range CR gets thus partitioned into a plurality of intervals of [min(X), max(X)].
+wherein the plurality of intervals comply with at least one of: a correction value X for each intermediate result, thereby building a group of correction values SCV; and determining, from a specification of the a minimal value min(X) and a maximum value max(X) for which the determines the correction value X, such that the plurality of intervals are intervals of [min(X), max(X)].

 Claim 8 is rejected for at least the reasons set forth with respect to claim 7.
 Claim 8 merely further limits the mathematical concept set forth in claim 7.